---->

 a giant red hardback measuring about 18 inches by 12 inches and 6 inches thick and

-That work showed that Gilbert concluded that there must be some
+it did show among other things that Gilbert concluded that there must be some

 force natural to planetary bodies, which was proportional to their